Unity-Technologies/ml-agents/docs/Installation.md

 pip3 install mlagents
 ```

+Note that this will install `ml-agents` from PyPi, _not_ from the cloned repo.
 If you installed this correctly, you should be able to run
-`mlagents-learn --help`.
-Note that this will install `ml-agents` from PyPi,
-_not_ from the cloned repo.
+`mlagents-learn --help`, after which you will see the Unity logo and the command line
+parameters you can use with `mlagents-learn`.

 **Notes:**